Saturday 3rd - Sunday 4th October

 Friday 5th to Sunday 7th June

-Further details will be provided at the end of January, including the cost of the conference, but if you want you can register your interest.
+Further details will be provided shortly, including the cost of the conference, but if you want you can register your interest.

 Saturday 13 June 2015